Gravitational and electromagnetic radiation from binary black holes with electric and magnetic charges: Elliptical orbits on a cone: Abstract

 \section{Abstract}

-By using a Newtonian method with radiation reactions, we calculate the total emission rate of energy and angular momentum due to gravitational and electromagnetic radiation from binary black holes with electric and magnetic charges for precessing elliptical orbits.
-It is shown that the emission rates of energy and angular momentum due to gravitational radiation and electromagnetic radiation have the same dependence on the conic angle for different orbits.
-Moreover, we obtain the evolutions of orbits.
-We find that a circular orbit remains circular and an elliptic orbit becomes quasi-circular due to electromagnetic and gravitational radiation.
+Extending the electromagnetic and gravitational radiations from binary black holes with electric and magnetic charges in circular orbits in Phys.
+Rev. D {\bf 102}, 103520 (2020), we calculate the total emission rates of energy and angular momentum due to gravitational and electromagnetic radiations from dyonic binary black holes in precessing elliptical orbits.
+It is shown that the emission rates of energy and angular momentum due to gravitational and electromagnetic radiations have the same dependence on the conic angle for different orbits.
+Moreover, we obtain the evolutions of orbits and find that a circular orbit remains circular while an elliptic orbit becomes quasi-circular due to electromagnetic and gravitational radiations.
+Using the evolution of orbits, we derive the waveform models for dyonic binary black hole inspirals and show the amplitudes of the gravitational waves for dyonic binary black hole inspirals differ from those for Schwarzschild binary black hole inspirals, which can be used to test electric and magnetic charges of black holes.